Preparing for IUI

 • Egg yolks

-Dietary patterns: Similarly for women, adherence to a Mediterranean diet, which includes high intakes of vegetables, fruits, whole grains, fish, and olive oil, has been associated with better sperm quality.
-This diet is rich in antioxidants and anti-inflammatory nutrients that support overall reproductive health.
+Similarly for women, following a Mediterranean diet rich in vegetables, fruits, whole grains, fish, and olive oil, has been linked with improved sperm quality and reproductive health in male partners.
 [40-41]

 Before IUI: What to Avoid